Staying safe

 Submit on the Children and Young Person’s Life Jacket Bill

 To submit, you must complete the online form on the Parliament website.
-Using your name and contact details is required.

 Please use these simple messages in your submission through the the Parliament website.